Kickapoo Tribe in Kansas

 The Kickapoo Tribe of Indians of the Kickapoo Reservation in Kansas is one of three Federally recognized tribes of Kickapoo people.
 The other Kickapoo tribes in the United States are the Kickapoo Traditional Tribe of Texas and the Kickapoo Tribe of Oklahoma.
 The Tribu Kikapú are a distinct subgroup of the Oklahoma Kickapoo and reside on a hacienda near Múzquiz Coahuila, Mexico; they also have a small band located in the Mexican states of Sonora and Durango.

 The Kansas Kickapoo Tribe runs and owns 50 plus programs that include: a Boys and Girls Club, Kickapoo Head Start and Early Head Start, Senior Center, IHS Health Center, and the Kickapoo Nation school, which teaches grades from kindergarten through 12th grade.

 Reservation

 The Kickapoo Indian Reservation in Kansas is located in Brown County in northeastern Kansas.
 The reservation is approximately 5 by 6 mi in size or 19200 acres.

 Government

+Map of the Kickapoo Tribe and neighboring tribes in Kansas.

 The Kickapoo Tribe in Kansas is headquartered in Horton, Kansas.
 The tribe is governed by an elected Kickapoo Tribal Council.
 The current administration is: